 £40 a year

-If at any time you replace or renew your Blue Badge, upon receipt of the new or updated badge, you must notify us immediately of your new Blue Badge serial number.
-This can be found on the back of your Blue Badge.
-It is the first six digits.
+If at any time you renew or replace your Blue Badge you must notify us immediately of your new Blue Badge serial number so we can update your permit.
 Failure to do so may result in us issuing you with a parking ticket as your Accessibility Permit wouldn’t be linked to a valid Blue Badge.

 Terms and conditions